mozman/ezdxf/docs/source/entities.rst

 .. class:: Spline(GraphicEntity)

-   Introduced in AutoCAD R13 (DXF version AC1012)
+   Introduced in AutoCAD R13 (DXF version AC1012), *dxftype* is ``SPLINE``.

    A spline curve, all coordinates have to be 3D coordinates even the spline is only a 2D planar curve.

-   The spline curve is defined by a set of `fit points`, the spline curve passes all these fit points.
+   The spline curve is defined by a set of *fit points*, the spline curve passes all these fit points.
-   The `control points` defines a polygon which influences the form of the curve, the first control point should be identical with the first fit point and the last control point should be identical the last fit point.
+   The *control points* defines a polygon which influences the form of the curve, the first control point should be identical with the first fit point and the last control point should be identical the last fit point.

-   Don't ask me about the meaning of `knot values` or `weights` and how they influence the spline curve, I don't know it, ask your math teacher or the internet.
-I think the `knot values` can be ignored, they will be calculated by the CAD program that processes the DXF file and the weights determines the influence 'strength' of the `control points`, in normal case the weights are all `1` and can be left off.
+   Don't ask me about the meaning of *knot values* or *weights* and how they influence the spline curve, I don't know it, ask your math teacher or the internet.
+I think the *knot values* can be ignored, they will be calculated by the CAD program that processes the DXF file and the weights determines the influence 'strength' of the *control points*, in normal case the weights are all 1 and can be left off.

-   To create a :class:`Spline` curve you just need a bunch of `fit points`, `control point`, `knot_values` and `weights` are optional (tested with AutoCAD 2010).
+   To create a :class:`Spline` curve you just need a bunch of *fit points*, *control point*, *knot_values* and *weights* are optional (tested with AutoCAD 2010).
 If you add additional data, be sure that you know what you do.

    Create :class:`Spline` in layouts and blocks by factory function :meth:`~Layout.add_spline`.

-   For more information about spline mathematic go to `Wikipedia`_.
+   For more information about spline mathematics go to `Wikipedia`_.

 .. _Wikipedia: https://en.wikipedia.org/wiki/Spline_%28mathematics%29